vmware/splinterdb/tests/unit/README.md

 `$ bin/unit_test --list splinterdb`

-You can also use the `--list` argument to list the test cases that can be run from an individual standalone unit-test binary.
+You can also list the test cases that can be run from an individual standalone unit-test binary with the `--list` argument.

 **Example**: List all the test cases from the [`btree`](btree_test.c) test suite using the standalone binary